Samsung, LG sued over U.S. employee recruiting policies

 The proposed class action, filed in a Northern California federal court by a former LG sales manager, accuses Samsung and LG of antitrust violations and driving down employee wages.
-The case is similar to one against Apple Inc, Google and other tech companies which settled last year for $415 million.
+The case is similar to one against Apple Inc (AAPL.O), Google (GOOGL.O) and other tech companies which settled last year for $415 million.

 An LG spokesman said "no such agreement has ever existed" and the accusation was without merit.
 Samsung declined to comment.